ldgabbay/jwplayer/fl5/doc/publishers/rtmpstreaming.rst

 Playlists
 ---------

-RTMP streams can also be included in playlists, by leveraging the :ref:`JWPlayer namespace <playlists>`.
+RTMP streams can also be included in playlists, by leveraging the :ref:`JWPlayer namespace <playlistformats>`.
 The *streamer*  option should be set for every RTMP entry in a playlist.
 You don't have to set them in the embed code (just point the *file* option to your playlist).

 Here's an example, an RSS feed with an RTMP video and audio clip: